 So, my first thesis is that universal rules of risk and money management do not exist.
 The only rule that is applicable to everyone is that, in the end, you have to earn something because otherwise this all makes no sense.

 By the end of this lesson, you should be able to set up your own rules with which you will collect your trading strategy in pieces.
 So, let’s move on to the main part.

 LET´S ANALYZE RISK MANAGEMENT USING THE EXAMPLE OF A SPECIFIC TRADING SYSTEM

 After the lesson on setting up the trading platform, you had a homework in which you needed to make 10 transactions on a demo account.
-If you have completed it, you can upload your own response by clicking the right mouse button on Save Detailed Report on the History tab.
-In MetaTrader 5, just click on Report and choose a convenient format.
-I’m most familiar with HTML.
+If you have completed it, you can upload your report by clicking the right mouse button on the Save Detailed Report on the History tab.
+In MetaTrader 5, just click on the Report and choose a convenient format.

 In this example report, we will analyze the main parameters that characterize a certain strategy in terms of its risks.